 Some fear that it will allow for bigger cannabis companies to consolidate the market, while others argue that it will help ensure a robust and healthy market.

-It’s going to be important to watch how it’s received, because even if they legislature does not fully adopt Gov. Brown’s recommendations, it will still serve to set the tone on how that state moves forward with regulating its recreational cannabis industry.
+It’s going to be important to watch how it’s received because even if the legislature does not fully adopt Gov. Brown’s recommendations, it will still serve to set the tone on how that state moves forward with regulating it’s recreational cannabis industry.

 At the moment there are two competing measures, one in the state Senate and one in the House, to regulate Florida’s medical cannabis industry, and neither one of them are perfect.